raspberrypilearning/get-started-pico-w/en/step_5.md

 You can't test this code yet, as your program is not yet serving the HTML.
 That will be tackled in the next step.

-The simple HTML code you have just written will be stored used in your MicroPython script and served to the browser of any computers that connect to it over your network, just like a webpage stored on any other server in the world.
+The simple HTML code you have just written will be stored in your MicroPython script and served to the browser of any computers that connect to it over your network, just like a webpage stored on any other server in the world.
 An important difference is that only devices connected to your WiFi network can access the webpage or control your Raspberry Pi Pico W. This page is a very simple demonstration of what is possible.
-To learn more about HTML coding and creating websites, see some of our other projects on this site!
+To learn more about HTML coding and creating websites, see some of our [other projects on this site!](https://projects.raspberrypi.org/en/collections/html_and_css)